-MAsT is an International organization with local chapters that provide support to those in, and those interested in, the M/s lifestyle through Frank Discussion and Social Opportunities.
+MAsT (Master And Slaves Together) is an International organization with local chapters that provide support to those in, and those interested in, the M/s lifestyle through Frank Discussion and Social Opportunities.

 The focus of the meetings is on The M/s relationship in everyday life, not SM skills/techniques/play or sex, although those may certainly be facets of some member's lifestyles.